celestiaorg/celestia-app/docs/architecture/adr013-non-interactive-default-rules-for-zero-padding.md

 ![Worst Case Padding In Blob Size Range](./assets/worst-case-padding-in-blob-size-range.png)

-This means that you get more padding for fever data in small blobs.
+This means small blobs generate more possible padding in comparison to the data they provide.
 This is not ideal as we want to have as little padding as possible.
 As padding is not being paid for there is no incentive to use larger blobs.

 In the naive approach if you align the blob at an index of one you get zero padding as each blob can follow the next.
 This would make the hash of each share a subtree root.
-In a square with n shares, you would always get n subtree roots.
-But having a blob inclusion proof of size n for large blobs is too much and unfeasible.
+In a square with N shares, you would always get N subtree roots.
+But having a blob inclusion proof of size N for large blobs is too much and unfeasible.

 Small blob sizes have the lowest ratio but also small inclusion proofs.
 Therefore increasing the proof size is not a problem until some threshold.
 It would increase the ratio of blob size to padding for small blobs which have the worst ratio.